JaddotWuzHere/TheContinuum/content/en/index.md

 > — Unknown
 ## Preface
 ---
-This is no myth.
+This is no fantasy.

-This is a universe that needs no gods to govern its laws; the same familiar principles of matter, motion, and energy persist.
+This is a universe that needs no gods to govern its laws, as the same familiar principles of matter, motion, and energy persist.

 But alongside those principles exists another fundamental property of reality—mana.

-Here, magic is not myth or miracle, but an additional layer of physics integrated into the same natural order.
-Its discovery reshaped every science, and every civilization that followed.
-Every species that learned to wield it developed; those that did not disappeared.
+Here, magic is not myth nor miracle, but an additional layer of physics integrated into the same natural order.
+Its discovery reshaped every science and every civilization that followed.
+Every species that learned to wield it became stronger; those that did not perished.

 Born from magic's relentless demand of intellect, this is a universe ruled by scholarship, one where knowledge itself determines survival.